its-ikraam/Schedula-Server/README.md

 ![Node.js](https://img.shields.io/badge/Node.js-20.0-green.svg)
 ![Coverage](https://img.shields.io/badge/coverage-80%25-brightgreen.svg)

-**Event Server** is a professional TypeScript-based QR code and event management service.
-Built with modern Node.js technologies and leveraging Supabase for storage, this project provides robust APIs for QR code generation and event management.
+**Schedula Server** is a high-performance backend service designed to power modern event management systems.
+Built with TypeScript and Node.js, it excels at generating and managing secure QR codes for event access control, while providing robust health monitoring and comprehensive logging capabilities.

+### Why Schedula Server?

+- **Security First**: Built with industry-standard security practices using Helmet and CORS protection
+- **Modern Stack**: Leverages TypeScript for type safety and modern ES6+ features
+- **Cloud Ready**: Seamless integration with Supabase for secure and scalable storage
+- **Developer Friendly**: Comprehensive test coverage and detailed documentation
+- **Production Grade**: Built-in health monitoring, error handling, and logging
+- **Enterprise Ready**: Follows best practices for scalability and maintenance

+This server is an integral part of the Schedula ecosystem, designed to handle event management needs at scale, from small meetups to large conferences.

 ## 📋 Features